Hyprnx/Text-Classification/README.md

 # Product category classification

-This project is a part of graduation project "E-commerce product name categories classification utilizing advanced deep learning techniques".
+This project is a source code for graduation project "Multi-stages Deep Learning based E-commerce Product Categorization with advanced text processing techniques".

-Developed by [To Duc Anh](https://github.com/Hyprnx/) student of DSEB61, MFE.
+Developed by [To Duc Anh](https://github.com/Hyprnx/) student of DSEB61, MFE, member of NEU's DSLab, and Data Management Associate at Techcombank Vietnam.

 The project offers a solution for product category classification problem.
 The dataset is crawled from [Shopee](https://shopee.vn/).